loekj/cme211_feedback/feedback-utils/README.md

 # CME211/212 Course Utilities
 A collection of useful scripts for feedback file generating.
+The script will automatically parse extensions .py and with Python style commenting.
+Likewise with C style commenting for extensions .h, .hpp, .c, .cpp

 ## How to use
-The script will automatically parse extensions .py and .pyc with Python style commenting.
-Likewise with C style commenting for extensions .h, .hpp, .c, .cpp

 **template** (C style):
 ```
 //--[category]_[points deducted]